alexisbarragam/MarketPulse-Monitor/README.md

 <summary><h3>Project Evolution / Evolução do Projeto</h3></summary>

 ---
-#### **v3.3**
+#### **v4.0**
-- Added a dynamic value label that follows the plot line.
-- Implemented stable Y-axis limits that adjust to the day's price range.
-- Added a subtle watermark of the asset's name to each chart.
-- Moved the real-time clock to the top-right corner and set it to 12-hour (AM/PM) format.
-- Re-added the static legend box for constant reference.
+- Refactored the initial static script into a real-time, object-oriented application.

-#### **v3.0**
-- Implemented a major visual overhaul with a new professional dark theme.
+- Implemented a multi-panel dashboard with a custom dark theme and color palette.
-- Added a real-time clock, updating every second, as a live indicator.
-- Refined code with type hinting and more concise comments.

-#### **v2.0**
-- Rebuilt the project's structure using an Object-Oriented approach.
-- Implemented real-time chart updates, transforming the tool from static to dynamic.
-- Created a separate version for compatibility with notebook environments (like Google Colab).
+- Added dynamic UI elements, including a scrolling ticker tape and on-plot value labels.
+- Developed a stable layout engine using Matplotlib's Gridspec and manual subplot adjustments to prevent visual artifacts during the animation loop.
+- Optimized the animation engine for cross-platform stability.

+---
 #### **v1.0**
 - Initial version of the project.
 - Fetched financial data and generated a single, static chart.
 ---
 </details>